evagabriela/WDI/curriculum/week-02/01-pseudo-code/README.md

 > It uses the structural conventions of a programming language, but is intended for human reading rather than machine reading.

-This is a great opportunity to turn tech speak in, well, human speak.
+This is a great opportunity to turn tech speak into, well, human speak.

 Let's break that down and translate it.